rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 Both produce a similar amount of boiler plate and are hard to maintain and type.

-By using RxAngular Actions we can reduce the boiler plate significantly:
+By using RxAngular Actions we can reduce the boilerplate significantly:

 **RxA - Actions**
 ```typescript